mnz1988/stable-diffusion-guide/README.md

 1. We will be using [THIS COLLAB DOCUMENT](https://colab.research.google.com/drive/1zEm1DlzMfLQe19ly1bAob6Kd22BAl3qL?usp=sharing).
 You can copy it into your own Google Drive if you want.

-1. Click the play button on *A: Mount your google drive* and give it access when it asks you to.
-Do the same for *B: Installation*.
+1. Click the play button on *🇦 Mount your google drive* and give it access when it asks you to.
+Do the same for *🇧 Installation*.
 Proceed to the next step while it installs.

-1. Scroll down to *C: Settings* but don't run it yet.
-Here in **Start** you may give any name you want to your project.
+1. Scroll down to *🇨 Settings* but don't run it yet.
+Here in **Setup** you may give any name you want to your project.
 You may also change the base model for training, but we'll be using AnythingV3_fp16 as it is the foundation of all anime models.
 If you want to train with photographs you may copy the link to the [base SD 1.5 model](https://huggingface.co/runwayml/stable-diffusion-v1-5/resolve/main/v1-5-pruned-emaonly.safetensors) or the realistic model you wish to use in the end (such as [Deliberate](https://civitai.com/api/download/models/15236)).
 In that case remember to change the `model_type` to safetensors.

 1. **Creating a dataset** <a name="datasets"></a>[▲](#index)